NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   overall configuration more internally consistent).
 Hence, one may need to use an external mesh as a constraint, or otherwise subsequent registration may be needed.
 Example: 'cam1 cam3'.
 Type: string.
 Default: "".
+``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
+A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
 ``--depth_mesh_weight`` A larger value will give more weight to the constraint that the depth clouds stay close to the mesh.
 Not suggested by default.)
   Type: double.
 Default: 0.